English Electric Lightning: Royal Air Force

 An improved variant, the F.2 first flew on 11 July 1961 and entered service with 19 Squadron at the end of 1962 and 92 Squadron in early 1963.
 Conversion of these two squadrons was aided by the use of the two seat T.4 trainer, which entered service with the Lightning Conversion Squadron (later renamed 226 Operational Conversion Unit) in June 1962.
-While the OCU was the major user of the two seater, small numbers were also allocated to the front-line fighter squadrons.
+While the OCU was the major user of the two-seater, small numbers were also allocated to the front-line fighter squadrons.
 More F.2s were produced than there were available squadron slots so later production aircraft were stored for years before being used operationally; some Lightning F.2s were converted to F.2a's.
 They had some of the improvements added to the F.6.

 The F.3, with more powerful engines and the new Red Top missile (but no cannon) was expected to be the definitive Lightning, and at one time it was planned to equip ten squadrons, with the remaining two squadrons retaining the F.2.
 On 16 June 1962, the F.3 flew for the first time.
 It had a short operational life and was withdrawn from service early due to defence cutbacks and the introduction of the F.6, some of which were converted F.3s.

 The Lightning F.6 was a more capable and longer-range version of the F.3.
 It initially had no cannon, but installable gun packs were made available later.
 A few F.3s were upgraded to F.6s.
 Author Kev Darling suggests that decreasing British overseas defence commitments had led to those aircraft instead being prematurely withdrawn.
 The introduction of the F.3 and F.6 allowed the RAF to progressively reequip squadrons operating aircraft such as the Gloster Javelin and retire these types during the mid-1960s.

-A Lightning was tasked with shooting down a pilot-less Harrier over West Germany in 1972.
-The pilot had abandoned the Harrier which continued flying toward the East German border.
-It was shot down to avoid a diplomatic incident.
-During British Airways trials in April 1985, Concorde was offered as a target to NATO fighters including F-15 Eagles, F-16 Fighting Falcons, F-14 Tomcats, Mirages, and F-104 Starfighters – but only Lightning XR749, flown by Mike Hale and described by him as "a very hot ship, even for a Lightning", managed to overtake Concorde on a stern conversion intercept.
+A Lightning was tasked with shooting down a pilot-less Hawker Siddley Harrier over West Germany in 1972.
+The pilot had abandoned the Harrier which continued flying toward the East German border; it was shot down to avoid a diplomatic incident.
+During British Airways trials in April 1985, Concorde was offered as a target to NATO fighters including F-15 Eagles, F-16 Fighting Falcons, Grumman F-14 Tomcats, Dassault Mirages, and F-104 Starfighters – but only Lightning XR749, flown by Mike Hale and described by him as "a very hot ship, even for a Lightning", managed to overtake Concorde on a stern conversion intercept.